AdamBedel/Arden-Vul/README.md

   - Roll 3d6, down the line
   - All base-rules classes are allowed with the following changes.
 Other classes allowed: Acolyte (cc1), Acrobat, Assassin, Beast-Master (cc3), Druid, Golbin (cc1), Half-Elf, Illusionist, Mage (cc1), Ranger
     - Assassin: On a failed assasinate attempt, damage is 8 + STR
     - Beast Master: Establishing a connection can only be attempted once per day.
 Speak with Animals' 2nd Level feature (only) is removed.
-Companions count against max number of retainers.
     - Elf: Starts with Read Magic and 1 player chosen spell in their spellbook.
     - Fighter: Gains an additional feature, Cleave.
 If they reduce a creature to 0HP in melee, may make an additional attack that turn.
     - Golbin: Listen at Doors (2 in 6) replaces Wolf Affinity.